 Opening Hours: Mon — Sun: 11am — 9:30pm

-Ta Ta Thai (in Neutral Bay on the northern side of the harbour) is more of a cafe than a fine restaurant.
-The food is simple, wholesome fare, inexpensive and served with a smile.
+However, though the food is simple, wholesome fare, it is inexpensive and served with a smile.
 Expect Khao Pad (Thai fried rice) in big portions and authentic Tom Yum Goong.

 You’ll find a mixture of western dishes too (particularly with the breakfast menu) but our advice is to stick with the Thai dishes.